muskosan/muskosan/README.md

 ## I'm Alexander 👋

 ### **Designer & Developer** living in the Seattle area

-I'm a senior level designer and developer with 15+ years of experience — a multidisciplinary ninja, sometimes called a creative developer or design engineer.
+** This is my personal github and does not reflect the years of commits through work accounts ** I'm a senior level designer and developer with 15+ years of experience — a multidisciplinary ninja, sometimes called a creative developer or design engineer.
 I have a unique skill set, proficient in both design and development, with experience working full stack, but I primarily focus on creating beautiful front-end experiences.

 ### 🚀 What I Do